 Castelnaud is a splendid castle at the confluence of the Dordogne river and the Céou river, between Domme and Beynac (each of these is one of the most beautiful towns in the region.

 The castle has magnificent views across the surrounding countryside, and to Castle Beynac standing across the Dordogne River.

 History of the Chateau de Castelnaud

 Castelnaud castle was built in the 12th century, and has the high drama history that you would expect.
 It's original owner supported the cathars and got chased away by the Albigensian crusade of Simon de Montfort.
 Later taking the side of the English during the Hundred Years War, the chateau was a useful base for harassing the neighbourhood and generally making life miserable in the region.

-The Middle Ages were largely passed in conflict with their near neighbours at chateau Beynac, and Castelnaud managed to change hands nine times between the French and the English, as each fought to control the region.
+The Middle Ages were largely passed in conflict with their near neighbours at chateau Beynac, and Castelnaud managed to change hands seven times between the French and the English, as each fought to control the region.